linuxmasterrace/IRC-Rules/README.md

 Punishments tend to follow a singular 'path'
 `Warning --> Kick --> Multiple Tempbans (Time Varies) --> Permanent Ban`

 This 'path' is completely contextual, and depending on the severity of the rule breaking, the rules and punishments are taken as guidelines.
-The mod team has full scretion of all punishments.
+The mod team has full discretion of all punishments.

 If you want to discuss anything about the mod team, be it the decision made by a mod to ban someone, or the way a mod is acting, you can join #lmrofftopic, where we will hear you out.